 Don’t rub your eyes

 I’m thinnest here.
 At only about 0.05 mm thick—half the thickness of computer paper—I get tiny tears in capillaries from all that manhandling, making me look discolored and older.
-Give these skin care tips that dermatologists use a try.
+These are the 17 skin-care tips dermatologists use themselves.

 Try not to scratch!